|

 How this assortment of unpleasant creatures is translated.

-How the parallel meanings are expressed.
+How the parallel expressions are treated.

 How the effect of the alliteration is reproduced.
 This is the most difficult task because alliteration is, of course, dependent on the particular sound of words in a language.